Global NY State Trade Expansion Program (STEP)

 How to Apply

-As of 1/25/24 all STEP funding has been allocated.
-Any applications submitted on or after 1/25/24 will be accepted and put on a waiting list.
-If funds become available, companies from the waiting list will be notified.
+As of June 16, 2025 all STEP funding has been allocated.
+Any applications submitted on or after June 16, 2025 will be placed on a waiting list.
+If funds become available in the future, the company will be contacted.

 Next Section Continue